DAC-hub-101/JsWeb_Angular_SoftUniExam/README.md

 # Angular Movie Discussion Forum

-A single-page application built with **Angular** that allows users to discuss and share their thoughts about movies.
+A single-page application built with **Angular** and **Firebase** that allows users to discuss and share their thoughts about movies.
 The platform features user authentication, movie discussions, ratings, and real-time comments.

 ---